-A major shortcoming of many comprehensive sexuality education (CSE) programs is their failure to listen to the voices of youth they are meant to serve.
+A common shortcoming of comprehensive sexuality education programs is their failure to listen to the voices of youth they are meant to serve.

-As part of the Resilient Roots initiative with CIVICUS and through collaboration with AmplifyChange, Projet Jeune Leader has been working to create an improved and systematic feedback system to regularly capture the thoughts and opinions of young adolescent students in our program.
+As part of the Resilient Roots Initiative with CIVICUS and through collaboration with AmplifyChange, Projet Jeune Leader has worked to change this standard by creating an improved and systematic feedback system to hear the voices of young Malagasy students.

-The result is a new rapid rural appraisal technique through "bean-voting" that enables students to rate their PJL experience.
+The result is a new rapid rural appraisal technique through "bean-voting" that enables students to share their thoughts, opinions, and experiences.

 WHAT IT LOOKS LIKE

-Supervising staff who already conduct regular in-person evaluations at schools lead the activity after a course has finished and the PJL Educators can leave the classroom, allowing students to answer anonymously from their Educators.
+Supervising staff who already conduct regular in-person evaluations at schools lead the activity after a course has finished.
+PJL Educators leave the classroom, allowing students to answer anonymously.

 HOW IT IMPROVES PROGRAMMING

-Supervising staff use and triangulate results from the feedback mechanism, alongside their own observations and rubric evaluations of the course, to provide immediate suggestions for improvement to Educators.
+Supervising staff triangulate results from the feedback mechanism, alongside their own observations and rubric evaluations of the course, to provide immediate suggestions for improvement to Educators.

-Straight away, Educators learn to make concrete and specific course corrections on their teaching techniques, classroom management, use of participatory and interactive activities, and comprehension checks.
+Straight away, Educators learn to make concrete and specific course corrections on their teaching techniques, classroom management, and use of participatory and interactive activities.

 HOW IT INCREASES ACCOUNTABILITY

-During the following week's course after the feedback activity, PJL Educators report back to their students about what they have learned and what changes they are making as a result of the students' feedback.
+During the following week's course, PJL Educators report back to their students about what they learned and what changes they are making as a result of the students' feedback.

 It's this "closing of the feedback loop" that helps students know that their opinions are valued by PJL.

-This accountabilty feedback mechanism is now integrated into our organization's monitoring activities.
-By earnestly seeking and incorporating students' feedback, we are ensuring we remain learner- and youth-centered in our approach to CSE in Madagascar's middle schools, and remaining accountable to the exact group it's our purpose to serve.
+Beans have become an important line item in our operating budget, as this accountability feedback mechanism is now integrated into our organization's monitoring activities.
+By earnestly seeking and incorporating students' feedback, we are ensuring we remain learner- and youth-centered in our work in Madagascar's middle schools, and remaining accountable to the exact group it's our purpose to serve.